Core Crown & Total Crown

 Ethnic pay gap

 These metrics cover the number of employees who identify themselves as having a certain ethnicity.
 They are calculated by taking the number of people who identify themselves as being in the ethnic group divided by the number of people who have provided an ethnicity.
-A person may identify with up to three ethnicities in the HRC data collection.
+A person may identify with up to three ethnicities in this Workforce data collection.

 Gender pay gap

-The gender pay gap used in the Public Service Workforce Data (PSWD) information is defined as the difference between the average salary for women and the average salary for men, and is expressed as a percentage of the average salary for men.
+The gender pay gap used in the Workforce Data information is defined as the difference between the average salary for women and the average salary for men, and is expressed as a percentage of the average salary for men.
 Gender pay gap may also be calculated using median salaries.
-Agencies with small numbers of employees have not had their gender pay gaps reported due to the impact this may have on confidentiality or data quality.
-This follows guidance from Stats NZ on measuring organisational gender pay gaps.
-More information on analysing the gender pap gap within organisations can be found on the Ministry for Women website, including how it manages its own pay gap as a small agency.
+It includes permanent, fixed-term and seconded out staff.

-Occupational groups used in the Workforce Data have been defined from detailed occupational ANZSCO codes (Australian and New Zealand Standard Classification of Occupations) supplied for each employee by departments.
+Occupational groups used in SSC’s Workforce Data collection have been defined from detailed occupational ANZSCO codes (Australian and New Zealand Standard Classification of Occupations) supplied for each employee by departments.
 They have been designed to reflect key occupational groups for the Public Service.

-The total number of staff whose employment ended owing to 'restructuring/severance' or 'redundancy' reason within the last 12 months.
+The total number of staff whose employment ended owing to 'restructuring/severance' or 'redundancy' reasons within the last 12 months.

 Sick / Domestic leave